VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

 - You need a [Graphics Compositor](https://doc.stride3d.net/latest/en/manual/graphics/graphics-compositor/index.html) to render the scene.
 - You need a [Camera](https://doc.stride3d.net/latest/en/manual/graphics/cameras/index.html) to view the scene.
 - You need a Camera Controller to move the camera around.
+This is a C# script that controls the camera's position and orientation.
 - You need a [Light](https://doc.stride3d.net/latest/en/manual/graphics/lights-and-shadows/index.html) to illuminate the scene.

 Once the basics are set up, you need to add entities to the scene.
 In our example, we added: